Abdelkader Mesli: Second World War, Resistance and deportation

+Return to France and last years

-On July 5, 1944, he was denounced and arrested in a restaurant in Bordeaux.
-He was deported to Dachau concentration camp, then transferred to Mauthausen.
-Despite extensive interrogations and torture, he did not denounce any resistant comrades.
-He was released on May 24, 1945, greatly weakened physically; he then weighed only 30 kg.
+Mesli was released on 24 May 1945, greatly weakened physically; he then weighed only 30 kg.
+A resistant deportee card was issued to him, with the identification number 1.001.00526.
 He then resumed his activity as an imam at the mosque of Bobigny (near Paris) and took care of the Muslim cemetery of Bobigny.

+He married Aïcha Mesli on 24 July 1951 at the Grand Mosque of Paris.
+They had two children together: Yamina Mesli (born in 1950) and Mohamed Mesli (born in 1951).
+Mesli was appointed as an officer of the Order of the Ouissam Alaouite by Mohammed V, the King of Morocco.
+He also received the Order of Liberation, the Combatant's Cross, and the Medal for Deportation and Internment for his role in the Resistance.
+However, he never mentioned these honors during his lifetime, and it was only after his death that his family rediscovered his decorations.
+On 22 June 1952, he visited the Douaumont ossuary, near Verdun, and took part in a ceremony organized there by Marshal Alphonse Juin as a representative of Kaddour Benghabrit.

-He married in 1950 and had two children.
-He died on June 21, 1961.
+He died on 21 June 1961.

 Acknowledgement

-His actions were forgotten after the Second World War.
+Mesli's actions were forgotten after the Second World War.
 It was not until 2010 that his son, Mohamed, rediscovered his father's past and undertook to safeguard this family heritage.
+Despite Abdelkader Mesli having remained relatively discreet about his involvement in the Resistance, he left behind a substantial body of written work and archives.
+Dozens of archival documents and testimonies are documented in the files he bequeaths to his children.

 Mesli has not been awarded the title of Righteous Among the Nations because precise research has yet to be done by the Yad Vashem memorial.

-On March 12, 2020, the council of Paris voted unanimously for a street in the French capital to bear the name of Abdelkader Mesli.
-On October 15, 2021, the forecourt in front of the Grand Mosque of Paris bears his name.
+On 12 March 2020, the council of Paris voted unanimously for a street in the French capital to bear the name of Abdelkader Mesli.
+On 15 October 2021, the forecourt in front of the Grand Mosque of Paris bears his name.
+A street has been named Abdelkader Mesli in Bobigny in his honor.

+On 16 October 2022, French President Emmanuel Macron gave an hommage to Abdelkader Mesli.
+Regarding his actions, the rector of the Grand Mosque of Paris, Chems-Eddine Hafiz, declared:My illustrious predecessors have engraved in the national memory a certain idea of humanism.
+The first rector of the Grand Mosque of Paris, Kaddour Ben Ghabrit, along with Imam Abdelkader Mesli, helped save Jewish people from Nazi barbarism.